openmainframeproject/feilong/doc/source/quickstart.rst

 z/VM SDK install
 ----------------

-z/VM SDK is the upper transition layer of z/VM Cloud Connector.
+z/VM SDK is the upper transition layer of IBM z/VM Cloud Connector.
 It implements the supported SDK APIs by communicating with the zthin backend.

 1. **Through RPM/DEB**